Now accepting applications for Summer/Fall 2016

 - Contribute your perspective to research conducted and published by the Institute

 Interns in the Student Programs department assist in organizing, promoting, and coordinating the annual Challenge of Liberty summer seminars.
 Participants will have the opportunity to aid in the research and development of new online teaching resources, travel to attend networking events, and assist in the creation of material resources for student groups.
 Applicants should be outgoing, organized, and willing to work as an effective team member.

-Current undergraduate and graduate college students and recent graduates are eligible for the internship program, although exceptions may be made.
-Both domestic and international applications will be considered, however, overseas applicants must possess authorization to live and work in the United States.
+Eligibility: Current undergraduate and graduate college students and recent graduates are eligible for the internship program, although exceptions may be made.
+Both domestic and international applications will be considered, however, overseas applicants must possess or obtain authorization to live and work in the United States.

 Student Programs Manager